walterBSG/bain_test/README.md

-# Bain Test Real Estate Model
+# Test Real Estate Model

 This repository contains the code for a property valuation model for residential properties in Chile.
 The project includes a training pipeline and an API for making predictions.